Project Overview

 • Added captions, transitions, and visual cues to make videos more accessible for all learners.

-This work helped ensure our content reached people with different needs, preferences, and even internet speeds, because accessibility isn't just about compliance, it's about making sure everyone has a way in.
+This work helped our content reach people with different needs, preferences, and even internet speeds.

 A smartphone screen showing the Relias podcast titled 'Stretch: Rehab Therapy Education' with an episode playing called 'Burned Out?
 Best Practices for...'
 The podcast cover has green waves with the Relias logo.
 Image sourced from Relias.